darknesspwnsu/dietconv/README.md

 # DietConv Showcase

-This repository recreates the central idea from the 2016 Carnegie Mellon poster: keep the GEMM-friendly structure of fast convolution, but avoid materializing the full `im2col` workspace used by Caffe-style convolution.
+This repository recreates the central idea from my 2016 Carnegie Mellon research work: keep the GEMM-friendly structure of fast convolution, but avoid materializing the full `im2col` workspace used by Caffe-style convolution.

 ## Poster gist